naturalis/windows-openstack-imaging/README.md

 With --user_data you can supply a startup script.

-Add a floating ip address to the instance.
-You can now create a rdp session.
+Add a floating ip address, you can now access the instance through rdp.
 Use 'Admin' as username, password as supplied in the nova boot command.

 ### Install software